kids-first/kf-somatic-workflow/docs/echtvar_gnomad_annotation.md

 ]
 ```

 1. All `fields` are given a unique `alias`.
-Here we just prepent all of the
+Here we just prepend all of the
    fields with the release of gnomAD we are using (3.1.1).
 1. All integer fields (`AC`, `AN`, `AC_popmax`, etc.) are given a `missing_value` of
    -2147483648.
 This integer corresponds to `0x80000000` which is the 32 bit